-City of Kenner bans purchase of Nike products
+City of Kenner bans purchase of Nike products, mayor decries Nike’s ‘political message’

 “Effective immediately all purchases made by any booster club at any Kenner Recreation Facility for wearing apparel, shoes, athletic equipment, and/or any athletic product must be approved by the Director of Parks and Recreation, or his designee,” the memo reads.
 “Under no circumstances will any Nike product or any product with the Nike logo be purchased for use or delivery at any City of Kenner Recreation Facility.”

-The City of Kenner has confirmed the authenticity of the memo but refused to comment on it.
+The City of Kenner has confirmed the authenticity of the memo.

 Kenner City Councilman Gregory Carroll has said he wants to meet with Zahn to discuss the memo.